sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Which number represents the **default encryption type of the protected password** used to restrict access to the **privileged EXEC mode**?

 * **4**
 * 5
 * 8
 * 9

+Note:
+1. Level 0 (Unauthenticated Access): This is the most basic level with extremely limited functionality.
+It only allows five commands:
+	* **logout**
+	* **enable** (attempt to elevate privilege level)
+	* **disable** (exit elevated privilege level)
+	* **help**
+	* **exit** (disconnect from the router)

+2. Level 1 (User EXEC): This level offers basic read-only access.
+Users can view some information about the router's configuration and status using commands like show ip interface brief or show clock.
+However, they cannot modify the configuration or perform administrative tasks.
+3. Level 15 (Privileged EXEC): This is the highest level by default, granting full administrative control over the router.
+Users with access to level 15 can configure interfaces, routing protocols, and other critical settings.
+They can also execute powerful commands that could potentially disrupt network operations if not used cautiously.

 ----------

 Examine the Device Access table in the Job Aid.
 There are four users configured on SW2.
 The SW2 switch console line access is set to privilege level 5.
 Presuming command **privileges are set to default, which username should you use to be able to change the SW2 configuration**?

 * admin
 * monitor
 * operator
 * **superadmin**

 	Answer